klausbrunner/solarpositioning-rs/README.md

 > [!NOTE]
 > This library is **not** based on or derived from code published by NREL, ENEA or other parties.
 It is an implementation precisely following the algorithms described in the respective papers.

+## Status

+While the core algorithms are stable and well-tested, the API is still evolving.
+Breaking changes may occur in minor version updates.
+Please pin to a specific version in production code.

 ## Usage

 ```sh